Happiness lies in the joy of achievement and the thrill of creative effort.

 Darien Key

-Darien Key is an associate attorney who works out of our Oakland office in our Land Use practice group.
-Darien’s practice focuses on CEQA (California Environmental Quality Act), public interest law, municipal law (such as Brown Act compliance, Public Records Act, Conflicts of Interest, etc.), environmental, energy and natural resources matters, land use, and litigation.
+Darien Key is an associate attorney who works out of our Oakland office in our Land Use and Natural Resources practice groups.
+Darien’s practice focuses on Land Use entitlement (such as the Subdivision Map Act, Housing Accountability Act, and Builder’s Remedy), CEQA (California Environmental Quality Act), municipal law (such as the Brown Act, Public Records Act, Conflicts of Interest, etc.), water (SGMA compliance and groundwater adjudications), and related environmental laws both on the transactional side but also in litigation.

 Outside of work, Darien is a workout warrior who enjoys hiking, weight lifting, and rock climbing, as well as just relaxing with his two dogs and two cats.
 He’s also a great cook inspired by the creativity offered by his epicurean adventures – ask him about his go-to lasagna dish!